QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     b = rand(N)
     x = A \ b

-To manually use the QR decomposition: **Note** the real code would be more subtle
+To manually use the QR decomposition in solving linear least squares:

 .. code-block:: julia